CipherFreecss/workplace-communication-activity/README.md

     CALL MorningSyncMeeting()

-    "The team identified system issues and is working on solutions."
+    "The team identified system issues and working on solutions."
     "Added a breakdown for team system issue for patch README.md."
 END